mehulagg/gitlab/doc/security/password_length_limits.md

 not asked to reset their password to adhere to the new limits.
 The new limit restriction applies only during new user sign-ups and when an existing user performs a password reset.

-## Modify minimum password length using the GitLab UI
+## Modify minimum password length using GitLab UI

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/20661) in GitLab 12.6